 3. Confirm understanding Instruction details Understand the conditions for an MRI scan and ensure that there is a clear indication for the MRI examination.
-Review the implant magnet, MRI kit and artefact information determined in the previous steps and consider whether it is appropriate for the MRI scan to proceed.
-Note: Also consider: • timing of the implant surgery and MRI exposure, to allow healing of the tissue surrounding the implant • the age and general health of the implant recipient, and time to recover from an implant magnet surgery or potential trauma • the existing, or potential for, tissue scarring in the location of the implant magnet.
+Refer to MRI machine conditions and SAR limits on page 19.
+Note: Also consider: the timing of the implant surgery and MRI exposure the age and general health of the implant recipient, and time to recover from an implant magnet surgery or potential trauma the existing, or potential for, tissue scarring in the location of the implant magnet.
 Understand and inform the patient of the risks associated with MRI scans.
-Refer to Risks associated with MRI scans and Cochlear Nucleus implants on page 19.
-If the implant magnet should be surgically removed or an MRI Kit will be used, inform the patient.
-Additionally, refer to Patient counselling on page 24.
-If required, refer the patient to an appropriate physician to arrange for the implant magnet to be surgically removed before the MRI scan.
+Refer to Risks associated with MRI scans and Cochlear Nucleus implants on page 14.